Chapter Introduction

 And the opening of the prison to those who are bound;

-2 To proclaim the acceptable year of the Lord,
+To proclaim the acceptable year of the Lord,

-Jesus stopped at the comma on that day reading Isaiah 61.
+Jesus stopped at the comma on that day, reading Isaiah 61.
 He now reveals what is after the comma.

 And the day of vengeance of our God;

-• Third, all that he saw.
+- Third, all that he saw.
 He tried to write down what he saw so that we might understand it.
 What a challenge that must have been for him.

 John knew what was being revealed to him was the word of God.
 John knew this was the Revelation of Jesus.
-So, he bore witness to the word, the testimony and all that he saw.
+So, he bore witness to the word, the testimony, and all that he saw.

 A blessing is attached to this apocalyptic introduction.
 This letter would be received by the churches and read aloud, probably in a single sitting.
-There was a special blessing for the one who reads and those where were present in the hearing of these prophetic words (only 15% of people could read at that time).
+There was a special blessing for the one who read and those who were present in the hearing of these prophetic words (only 15% or less of people could read at that time).
 Likewise, as James instructs us, we are not to be just hearers of the word but doers.
 There is a blessing for those who hear and keep these things.
 It should be noted that reading the word does not necessarily mean anyone truly hears the words.
-By the same thought, we shouldn't imagine those who hear would automatically be those who keep these things.
+By the same thought, we shouldn’t imagine those who hear would automatically be those who keep these things.

 You also be patient.
 Establish your hearts, for the coming of the Lord is at hand.
 (James 5:8)